dotnet/AspNetCore.Docs/aspnetcore/client-side/using-gulp.md

 ## Running default tasks

-If you haven’t already created a new Web app, create a new ASP.NET Web Application project in Visual Studio.
+If you haven't already created a new Web app, create a new ASP.NET Web Application project in Visual Studio.

 1. Add a new JavaScript file to your project and name it *gulpfile.js*, then copy the following code.